ivanruby/phoenixmanifesto/README.md

 ## Ideas, suggestions, feedback?
 If you use github/bitbucket fork this repo and submit a pull request, open an issue or simply drop me a mail at info@ivanruby.com

+## Thanks for the contributions of
+Santhi Priya, Elton Balate, Marie Lane Ntungane

 ##License
 This project is licensed under [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/)